 |White Clam, Bacon & Garlic-Nick's Pizzeria & Bar|

 Nick's Pizzeria & Bar (Boca raton) This is another new addition to the tiers.
 Nick's specializes in New Haven style "apizza".
 The classic apizza is the "white clam pie" which consists of littleneck clams, garlic, olive oil, oregano and grated cheese.
 I've opted for their white clam, garlic and bacon pizza which is an awesome combination and a great pie.
 Their crust is great and features a really nice char.

 |Crispy lamb, heirloom tomatoes, eggplant, spicy sauce & herbs|

 Harry's Pizzeria (Miami) The best thing about Harry's is that it continues to improve.
 Skip the margherita and opt for one of their creative pies featuring awesome topping combinations or their daily special.
 You won't leave disappointed.
 Don't skip their fantastic new beer, Michael's Genuine Home Brew.

 Macalusos Market (South Beach) - I'm a big fan of Macaluso's and was very happy when he opened the market next door.
 The Market features their legendary meatballs, heroes and pastas.
 They also serve fantastic pizzas.
 Kill two birds with one stone and order the meatball pie.

 Steve's (North Miami)- This is a place I really want to love but always falls just short for me.
-It's very good but the sauce is just too sweet for me.
-Good not great.
+It's very good but the sauce is just too sweet for this to rank higher.